 - Cardstock in the color of your choice

 How to Make Wraps for Candles with Punches:

 Then cut it to size with just a slight overlap where it will meet in the back.

 We will start with the punched version of the candle wraps.
-I used this edge punch down both edges of one wrap.
-Please note I left a small area on each end to use for the double stick tape and so the punched piece would not detach.
+Use an edge punch down both edges of one wrap.
+Please note I left a small area on each end to use for the double-stick tape and so the punched piece would not detach.

-This version used the all over punch which is perfect for this project.
+The version below uses the all over punch which is perfect for this project.

 I also did another version that combined the two punches.
 These designs worked fine being held on the back with double sided tape.
 Here they are with the candles off.

 And with the candles on.
 I adore how the light comes through these wraps.